Cervical spine (neck) and lumbar spine (lower back) injuries often do not fully present themselves for up to 6 weeks after the car accident.

 - Numbness in low back and/or legs

 - Pain radiating to the shoulders or down the arm

 A correct diagnosis of the injury would require a magnetic resonance imaging (MRI) scan and clinical correlation to the patient’ symptoms.
 An MRI scan is the most commonly used test to reveal if there is a disc injury.
-The radiologist reads and interprets the test result and the sends the report to treating doctor, who would them correlate the findings of the radiologist with the clinical findings.
-If the doctor finds any correlation, it is likely that the injury is attributable to a trauma such as a car accident.
+The radiologist reads and interprets the test result and sends the report to treating doctor, who would them correlate the findings of the radiologist with the clinical findings.
+If the doctor finds any correlation, it is likely that the injury is attributable to trauma such as a car accident.

 Speak with a St. Louis Car Accident Attorney